ykf1/usage-funnels-eyewear/README.md

 During the Home Try-On stage, we will be conducting an A/B Test:

-50% of the users will get 3 pairs to try on
+50% of the users will get 3 pairs to try on.
-50% of the users will get 5 pairs to try on
+50% of the users will get 5 pairs to try on.

 The objective is to find out whether or not users who get more pairs to try on at home will be more likely to make a purchase.